 - Living expenses during studies

-- Books and supplies you'll need
+- Books and supplies required for your course

 - Travel costs for studying abroad

-- Equipment like laptops or lab materials
+- Equipment such as laptops or lab materials

 How Principal Amount Works in Education Loans